 Billet Family Information

-The Maple Grove Energy is a team comprised of 25 high-school and post high school age players from across the country.
+The Blaine Energy is a team comprised of 25 high-school and post high school age players from across the country.

 It is the goal of the Energy Hockey to provide its athletes with the best education possible while teaching them the necessary skills and knowledge required to become an elite hockey player.
 Through the sport of hockey we will teach our athletes teamwork, leadership, and respect while taking part in the experience of a lifetime.